dweninger/pamex/README.md

 # capstone
 Directories:

- agile - information about the approach to creating project
+ agile - information about the approach to creating the project

  grammar_defs - the EBNF of the PAMEx language grammar and a sample language file